ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Messages are sent on a Connection using the Send action:

 ~~~
-Connection.Send(messageData, messageContext?, endOfMessage?)
+msgRef := Connection.Send(messageData, messageContext?, reqRef?, endOfMessage?)
 ~~~

 where messageData is the data object to send.

 The optional messageContext parameter supports per-message properties and is described in {{message-props}}.

+The optional reqRef informs the transport system that the message is sent in responses to a message with the Message Reference ```reqRef``` and enables the transport system to map the response to the same underlying transport connection or stream the request was received from.
+The concept of Message References is described in {{msg-ref}}.

 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.